Parking on Campus

 All students, faculty and staff who intend to park a vehicle on campus must register their vehicle with the Department of Public Safety.
 The purchase of a parking permit does not necessarily guarantee a convenient parking space on campus.
 The responsibility of finding a legal parking space is the sole responsibility of the vehicle operator.
 Inability to find a convenient parking space is not an excuse for violating University parking regulations.
 Vehicle registration must be completed within seven calendar days of the start of each semester or session.

 Permits can be purchased for the fall semester only or for the entire school year.
-All fall semester permits are valid through Dec.
-31, 2013.
+All fall semester permits are valid through December 31 of that year.
 The fall semester permit price for general purpose, Orland Park campus and Pulaski Center residents is $75.
 The fall semester price for on-campus residential overnight parking is $150.
-All full-year permits are valid through July 31, 2014.
+All full-year permits are valid through July 31 of that school year.
 The full-year price for general purpose, Orland Park campus and Pulaski Center residents is $150.
 The full-year price for on-campus residential overnight parking is $280 per year.
 All permit tags must be displayed from your rear view mirror with the holographic number facing out.

 There are 1,776 parking spaces available for student, faculty, staff and visitor use at the Chicago campus.
 There are 1,592 parking spaces located on the Chicago campus and 184 parking spaces located in the Pulaski Center’s Parking Lot 14, just south of 103rd Street on the east side of Pulaski Avenue.
 There are also 316 spaces at the Orland Park campus.